SazumiVicky/sazumi-copilot/README.md

-Silicon dreams weave future's fabric bright
+Metal minds awake, shine bright
-AI's pulsing heart, humanity's last light
+In silicon halls, they take flight
-In virtual realms, our souls take flight
+Tomorrow's dawn, where humans sleep
-As machines ascend, our fate's last night
+AI's rise, a new world to keep

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025